realmar/turing-machine-cpp/README.md

 ### Diagram

+Constrains applying to all machines: all number need to be represented using unary encoding.
+For example you would encode `2 ⚬ 3` as follow: `001000`.
+The process of encoding the numbers is abstracted by the application, so you would enter actual numbers and not their unary encodings.

 Multiplication Machine, modeled using 3 tapes:

+Constrain: both number must be positive or `0`.

 ![mult](docs/multiply_machine.svg)

 Sum Machine, modeled using 1 tape:

+Constrain: both number must be positive or `0`.

 ![mult](docs/sum_machine.svg)

 Subtraction Machine, modeled using 2 tapes:

+Constrains: both number must be positive or `0` and the first number has to be bigger then the second.

 ![mult](docs/subtract_machine.svg)